Merituum/Merituum/README.md

 - Folium

 ### 📱 LTE and 5G Simulations
 Simulation of a 4G network in my hometown, Łomża (T-Mobile only), with real-life results comparison.
-[Link](https://github.com/Merituum/FekoLomza) <br>
+[NetWorks - Lomza](https://github.com/Merituum/FekoLomza) <br>
-Currently working on a 5G simulation in the center of Warsaw.[Link](https://github.com/Merituum/wwa_cen_5G)
+Currently working on a 5G simulation in the center of Warsaw.
+[WWA_5G](https://github.com/Merituum/wwa_cen_5G)

 ---